jakeyoos/documents/3_derived_tables.md

 If you're familiar with SQL or traditional business intelligence tools, you may be tempted to overuse derived tables.
 They certainly have valuable and powerful uses, but they are also static.
 Use regular LookML modeling when possible to create more dynamic and re-usable LookML that gives your users more freedom.<br /><br />

-Also, you might be tempted to use derived tables to improve query performance, which <i>is</i> a valid strategy in some contexts.
+You might also want to use derived tables to improve query performance, which <i>is</i> a valid strategy in some contexts.
 However, many modern databases are so fast that this is unnecessary.
 Consult your database admins if you're considering this route.
 </div><br /><br />